aaa112550138/ComputerGraphic_GROUP34/README.md

     - Click and drag on the canvas to add "water/pigment" manually (if feature enabled).

 🔧 Troubleshooting
-Q: The window does not open (Process finishes immediately).
-A: This is likely an OpenGL profile mismatch in WSL.
-Ensure you have set the environment variable MESA_GL_VERSION_OVERRIDE=3.3COMPAT as described in the Setup section.
-Also, ensure your main.cpp uses ofSetupOpenGL(1024, 768, OF_WINDOW); instead of ofGLFWWindowSettings.

-Q: The video plays but shows only noise or colors are wrong.
-A: You are missing the GStreamer bad/ugly plugins.
-Refer to Step 1 in the Setup section to install gstreamer1.0-plugins-ugly and gstreamer1.0-libav.
-Reboot your terminal after installation.

-Q: The video is still black after installing codecs.
-A: Linux video decoding can be finicky.
+WSL decoding can be weird at times.
 As a fallback, convert your video to Photo-JPEG (MOV) or Image Sequence using ffmpeg:

 ``` Bash